 When you have a hard time shedding those extra pounds, even when you're doing everything right, it can be incredibly frustrating.
 However, for people struggling to win their battle with weight loss, Lion's mane extract or powder represents some good news!

 The mushroom appears to reduce inflammation and oxidative stress in the body and improve overall brain health.
-Today, one more thing you will discover as one of the benefits of Lion's mane is that this mushroom aids in weight loss.
+Today, one more thing you will discover as among the health benefits of Lion's mane is that this mushroom aids in weight loss.

 Lion's Mane Mushroom Weight Loss Benefits

-The first reason that makes the health benefits of Lion's mane powder effective is that the products from the mushroom boast a low calorie count.
-So whether you use Lion's mane mushroom recipes for cooking the raw mushroom or a packaged product, you can always be sure that eating Lion's mane mushrooms does not put unnecessary calories in your body.
+The first reason that makes the health benefits of Lion's mane powder effective is that the products from the mushroom boast a low-calorie count.
+Eating Lion's mane mushrooms does not put unnecessary calories in your body.

 Each serving of Lion's mane mushroom (about 100 grams of the functional fungus) contains a mere 35 calories.
-So, whether consuming fresh Lion's mane mushrooms or Lion's mane organic mushroom powder, implementing a calorie deficit in your nutrition becomes easier because you won't have to worry about excess sugar or unnecessary calories.
-In addition, a calorie deficit increases your rate of weight loss.
+So, whether consuming fresh Lion's mane mushrooms or Lion's mane organic mushroom powder, implementing a calorie deficit in your nutrition is easy—a calorie deficit increases your rate of weight loss.

 Lion's Mane Extracts Boast High Protein Content

 Lion's mane mushroom powder and Lion's mane extracts go beyond the low calories to provide nutrients that keep you full for longer.
-Not only are the medicinal mushrooms low in calories, but they are also packed with proteins.
+The medicinal mushrooms are packed with proteins.
 Research suggests that consuming more protein reduces the food we consume daily and at night.